SandyWyper/SandyDotDev/src/content/projects/roman-numeral-converter/index.md

 ---
 posttype: "projects"
 date: "2019-01-01"
-title: "A Roman Numeral Coverter"
+title: "Roman Numeral Coverter PWA"
 description: "Convert Roman numerals to numbers, or vice versa.
 This is a progressive web app (PWA) and can be installed to your phone or desktop computer.
 Although it is served via a traditional URL through a browser, you can then use it when off-line and it takes the appearance of a native app rather than a web page in a browser."
 category: "Side Project"
 cover: "./julius-cesar.png"